Money Creation in Decentralized Finance: A Dynamic Model of Stablecoin and Crypto Shadow Banking

 Charles A. Dice Center Working Paper No. 2020-30

 Stablecoins are at the center of debate surrounding decentralized finance.
 We develop a dynamic model to analyze the instability mechanism of stablecoins, the complex incentives of stablecoin issuers, and regulatory proposals.
-The model rationalizes a variety of stablecoin management strategies commonly observed in practice and characterizes an instability trap: Stability can last for a long time, but once debasement happens following negative shocks to the issuer's reserves, price volatility persists.
-Capital requirement improves price stability but still fails to eliminate debasement.
+The model rationalizes a variety of stablecoin management strategies commonly observed in practice, and we characterize an instability trap: Stability can last for a long time, but once debasement happens, price volatility persists.
+Capital requirement improves price stability but fails to eliminate debasement.
 Restricting the riskiness of reserve assets can surprisingly destabilize price.
-Finally, we show that data privacy regulation has an unintended benefit of reducing the price volatility of stablecoins issued by data-driven platforms (e.g., Facebook).
+Finally, data privacy regulation has an unintended benefit of reducing price volatility of stablecoins issued by data-driven platforms.

 JEL Classification: E41, E42, E51, E52, F31, G12, G18, G21, G31, G32, G35, L14, L86